MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/help-desk-install.md

 ### Create Description column

-1. Select the elipsis next to the HelpDesk list and click **Settings**.
+1. Select the ellipsis next to the HelpDesk list and click **Settings**.
 2. Click **Create column**.
 3. In the **Column name** textbox enter **Description**.
 4. In the **type of information in this column is** radio button list, select **Multiple lines of text**.